Tips on getting an S Pass in Singapore

 Are you planning to live and work in Singapore?
-An S Pass issued by the Ministry of Manpower (MOM) is a common visa for staff with mid level skills (e.g. technicians) wanting to settle in this city.
+An S Pass issued by the Ministry of Manpower (MOM) is a common visa for staff with mid level skills (e.g. technicians) wanting to settle in Singapore.

 For job seekers, this means two things –

-- You need to have a job secured before you can apply for the work-and-life visa in Singapore.
+- You need to have a job secured before you can apply for this work visa.

-- Since your employer is largely handling the employment pass process, you are essentially outside of it, so it’s mostly a waiting game for you.
+- Since your employer is largely handling the employment pass application, you are essentially not involved in the process.
+It’s mostly a waiting game for you.

-Below we cover important factors that will increase candidates’ chances of successfully applying for an S Pass application.
+In this article, we will cover important factors that will increase candidates’ chances of successfully applying for an S Pass application.